narduzz2/ultralytics/docs/en/modes/track.md

 - **Stage 1 (high-confidence):** match high-score detections (`scores ≥ track_high_thresh`) against active tracks using IoU on Kalman predictions.
 - **Stage 2 (low-confidence rescue):** the leftover unmatched tracks are re-tried against low-score detections (`track_low_thresh < scores < track_high_thresh`).
 Detections that the detector almost rejected can keep an existing track alive through brief partial occlusion.

-There is no appearance model and no camera-motion compensation just linear Kalman + IoU + the second pass.
+There is no appearance model and no camera-motion compensation—just linear Kalman + IoU + the second pass.

 #### When to use ByteTrack